samericksonux/samericksonux.github.io/README.md

 # samericksonux.github.io
-a portfolio for my work in design, UX, and Research
+a portfolio for my work in design, UX, and research